 The DIY Plans section on Synthesis that was called “By The Way” has now found its new home at MechanicalElements.com.

 Over the years Synthesis has created several plan sets for trailers, shop tools and other cool products, then published the plans online as do-it-yourself projects.
-Projects from these plans are built, and loved by many.
-Most of the projects started as things we wanted or needed for ourselves.
+For many years they were in a section of this website called “Buy The Way”.
+Hundreds of things from these plans are now in use around the world.

 Example: Mobile Gantry Crane